Carcanet exhibition at John Rylands Research Institute and Library, City Centre, 19 March–13 September 2020, free entry - Visit now

 This full exhibition reveals Carcanet’s rich history, including the impact of the destruction of its home in the Manchester Corn Exchange by the IRA bomb of June 1996.
 Featured in the exhibition is a damaged typescript rescued from Carcanet’s office at the time plus rare footage filmed inside the Corn Exchange in the weeks after the bombing.
 The display invites you “to discover how poetry can provide strength and solace at important moments in our lives, as well as the power of art and creativity to endure destruction and loss” – something we could all use a little of right now.

-John Rylands is open daily – Monday and Sunday: 12pm to 5pm; Tuesday to Saturday: 10am to 5pm.
+When The John Rylands Library reopens, the building is open daily – Monday and Sunday: 12pm to 5pm; Tuesday to Saturday: 10am to 5pm.
 Can’t make it to the show in person?
 Check out the special anniversary book, Fifty Fifty: Carcanet’s Jubilee in Letters, edited by Robyn Marsack, with each of Carcanet’s years since 1969 marked by an exchange of letters between an author and the editor.